Deadly 1921 coal miner revolt in West Virginia remembered

 The setback at Blair Mountain stalled the UMW’s efforts in southern West Virginia and caused membership to plummet.
 When workers were finally guaranteed the right to collectively bargain in 1933 as part of President Franklin D. Roosevelt’s New Deal, West Virginia coal miners joined the UMW in droves, said Lou Martin, a history professor at Chatham University in Pittsburgh and a board member of the West Virginia Mine Wars Museum in Matewan.

-UMW membership peaked in 1946, then spiraled downward in the face of a loss of government support and the industry’s all-out war on union mines.
-Its reduced numbers echoed the shrinking industry itself, especially in the Appalachian coalfields.
+UMW membership peaked in 1946, then spiraled downward as unions lost government support and the industry waged an all-out war on union mines.
+The numbers kept falling as the industry in the Appalachian coalfields declined.

-Roberts said that despite the exodus of mining jobs, money still flows into coalfield communities through worker retirement, health care and pension plans.
+Despite the exodus of mining jobs, money still flows into coalfield communities through worker retirement payments, health care benefits and pension plans, all thanks to the labor movement, Roberts said.

 “If it wasn’t for the union, none of that would be happening right now,” he said.